-The widely grown of the ornamental eucalypts are the Corymbia ficifolia, or flowering gum trees. or red flowering gum trees are available in grafted and dwarf forms that make them a most attractive small tree for the home garden.
+They are the most widely grown of the ornamental eucalypts, and Corymbia ficifolia, or red flowering gum trees are available in grafted and dwarf forms that make them a most attractive small tree for the home garden.

 Grown as street trees, in the home garden as well in parks across the country, when in full bloom, covered with masses of flowers Corymbia ficifolia is spectacular.